JiscPER/jper/docs/MATCH.md

 * Content Type <-> Content Type - exact match required
 * Arbitrary String <-> URL - Normalise the String and the URL: strip prefixes and URL paths.
 If either ends with the other, it is a match
 * Arbitrary String <-> email - exact match required
-* Arbitrary String <-> Affiliation - exact match required
+* Arbitrary String <-> Affiliation - normalised string must be an exact substring of normalised affiliation
 * Arbitrary String <-> Author ID - exact match required
 * Arbitrary String <-> Postcode - Normalise postcodes: strip whitespace and lowercase, then exact match required
 * Arbitrary String <-> Grant - exact match requried